 She lives with her husband and two children in an old house in Edwardsville, Illinois, where she also serves on the Historic Preservation Commission.
 With her family she enjoys being outdoors, working on their house, and making things.

-HOMETOWN: St. Louis, Missouri PERSONAL PASSIONS: Travel, Art, Health & Wellness
+HOMETOWN: St. Louis, Missouri PERSONAL PASSIONS: Travel, Art, Home Renovation

 Gwynn graduated Magna Cum Laude from Drury University with both her Bachelor of Architecture and Bachelor of Arts (Digital Imagery) in 1999, receiving the AIA Henry Adams Medal.
-She joined the firm in 2005 and was named a senior associate in 2009.
+She joined the firm in 2005 and was named a Principal in 2017.

-As a lead designer, Gwynn has over fifteen years of experience with a passion for creating the whole building environment, seamlessly integrating interior and exterior.
+As a lead designer, Gwynn has over twenty years of experience with a passion for creating the whole building environment, seamlessly integrating interior and exterior.
 Responsible for developing the design concept and carrying its essence through to the finish materials, she has led design teams across the country on award-winning campus life projects including student housing, student centers, and academic buildings.
-Gwynn incorporates digital visualization throughout her design process and is often the “go-to” in the office for artistic architectural renderings for presentations and competitions.

 An artist at heart, Gwynn chose to practice architecture because the field encompasses all scales of design — from a piece of furniture to a campus master plan.
-She furthers her love of aesthetics by working in a glass studio weekly, creating functional fused glass art pieces (gwynn-zivic.squarespace.com) and regularly drawing and sketching in classes throughout St. Louis and while traveling.
+Gwynn is an advocate for elevating design in the office and regularly facilitates the Design Think Tank as well as organizing the firm’s in house design critiques.

 In October, 1968, Gene Mackey – with a passion for architecture and a will to succeed – took a risk.
 He opened a one-man office on the 20th floor of the Railway Exchange Building in downtown St. Louis with 800 square feet and a view of the Mississippi River.